 GitHub wiki you are ready to go.
 All you need to do is to create a section for your lists.
 Then for every meeting you create a new page where you keep your topic list and all the meeting notes.

 If you don't have any fancy documentation systems available, you can use plain text files and shared folder.
 In such case, each meeting notes will be stored in separate files.
 Of course this won't be as convenient as dedicated systems, but it will serve its purpose.

 Let's face it.
 What I just wrote doesn't sound revolutionary.
 And it is not.
-That's the buauty of this method.
+That's the beauty of this method.
 It's easy to introduce, but it requires discipline and patience to master it.
 Hopefully you can see the advantages.
 I also hope that I convince you to try it.
 You have nothing to loose.
-And who knows, maybe it will make even your meetings more effective.
+And who knows, maybe it will make even yours meetings more effective.